A group of students talk in a food warehouse.

 Nutrition Science – B.S. in Food & Nutrition, Nutrition Science Emphasis

-The Nutrition Science program at Montana State is specifically designed to prepare students for admission to medical, dental or graduate school with the program’s emphasis on nutrition and biochemistry.
+The Nutrition Science program in the Food and Nutrition major at Montana State is specifically designed to prepare students for admission to medical, dental or graduate school with the program’s emphasis on nutrition and biochemistry.
 In addition to nutrition courses, Nutrition Science students also investigate nutrition on a molecular level with coursework on microbiology, micronutrients and metabolism, biomedical genetics and more.

 An illustration of a microscope in profile.